 About the Portrait

-The Ditchley Portrait of Queen Elizabeth I was painted by Marcus Gheeraerts the Younger.
-Gheeraerts was renowned as the “most fashionable portraitist of the 1590s” (National Gallery of Art).
-The Ditchley Portrait further propelled his reputation due to the groundbreaking and innovative techniques he employed (James 320).
+The Ditchley Portrait of Queen Elizabeth I was painted in 1592 by Marcus Gheeraerts the Younger, who was renowned as the “most fashionable portraitist of the 1590s” (National Gallery of Art).
+This portrait further propelled his reputation due to the groundbreaking and innovative techniques he employed (James 320).

-The portrait was commissioned by Sir Henry Lee, who had served as the Queen’s Champion for over thirty years (National Portrait Gallery).
+It was commissioned by Sir Henry Lee, who served as the Queen’s Champion for over thirty years (National Portrait Gallery).
 After Lee’s retirement in 1590, he lived with his mistress, causing him to fall out of the Queen’s favor.
-In 1592, the Queen visited Lee’s grounds in Ditchley, Oxfordshire as a display of her forgiveness.
-Latin inscriptions on the painting make Lee’s gratitude clear.
-It includes several phrases in Latin, including “She gives and does not expect,” and “She can but does not take revenge” (National Portrait Gallery).
+However, the Queen visited Lee’s grounds in Ditchley, Oxfordshire in 1592 as a display of her forgiveness.
+Latin inscriptions on the painting make Lee’s gratitude clear, which when translated to English mean “She gives and does not expect,” and “She can but does not take revenge” (National Portrait Gallery).

-Queen Elizabeth did in fact sit for this portrait – which was somewhat rare, as she found the process unenjoyable and time-consuming (Arnold 15).
-Fortunately for dress historians, Gheeraerts the Younger spent much more time with the Queen’s clothing than with her Majesty.
-The Queen’s clothing commonly was mounted for painters to reference (Bleiberg et. al 109).
-This allowed painters to record every sumptuous and luxurious detail of her outfit with minimal inconvenience to the Queen herself.
+Queen Elizabeth I sat for Gheeraerts when he painted this portrait, which was rather rare, as she found the process of sitting for paintings to be unenjoyable and time-consuming (Arnold 15).
+Fortunately for dress historians, the artist spent much more time in the presence of the Queen’s clothing than her Majesty’s face.
+Indeed, the Queen’s clothing was commonly mounted for painters to study and reference (Bleiberg et. al 109).
+This allowed them to record the sumptuous and luxurious details of her outfit with minimal inconvenience to the Queen herself.

 In the end, a great number of variants of The Ditchley Portrait were painted in the workshop of Gheeraerts the Younger.
 Most soften and rejuvenate the Queen’s facial features, though not all – the Manteo portrait (Fig. 2) being notable exception (Riehl 154, 163).
-While the variants all depict incredibly similar ensembles, some feature subtle yet interesting changes.
+While the variants mostly depict nearly identical ensembles, some feature subtle yet interesting differences.

 Fig. 1 - Wenceslaus Hollar (Czech, 1607-1677).
 Engraving of self-portrait of Marcus Gheeraerts the Younger, 1644.
 Print; (6 5/8 x 4 7/16 in).
 San Francisco: Fine Arts Museums of San Francisco, 1963.30.17581.
 Achenbach Foundation for Graphic Arts.
 Source: Wikimedia